MA Communication Sciences and Disorders: FAQs

 Master's Program Frequently Asked Questions

-An open house is offered each semester if you wish to visit and tour our department.
+An open house is offered each fall and spring if you wish to visit and tour our department.
 Individual visits are not recommended, unless you are visiting from out of state, due to the heavy load our faculty have with teaching, research, advising and scheduled meetings.
 We encourage you to plan to join us at an open house.
 Dates will be posted on the website.

 All application materials are due by the deadline.
 The GRE scores are submitted through CSDCAS.